Skip to content

 More Wildcats in Germany Again

 The efforts of conservationists are showing results.
-While the wildcat population in Germany was estimated at 1,700 to 5,000 individuals in 2000, it is now believed to be up to 7,000.
+While the wildcat population in Germany was estimated at 1,700 to 5,000 individuals in 2000, it is now believed to be up to 7,000 specimens.
 European wildcats have now been detected in almost all federal states.
 The most important distribution areas include Hainich National Park and Bavarian Forest National Park.
 But there are also significant populations in the Harz, Siebengebirge, and Palatinate Forest.

 Natural Forests for the European Wildcat

 Further nature and species conservation programs are now intended to help the wild cat establish itself further in Germany.
-This includes the “Wildcat Forests of Tomorrow” project by the German Federation for the Environment and Nature Conservation (BUND), which is funded by the Federal Ministry for the Environment.
+This includes the project “Wildcat Forests of Tomorrow” by the German Federation for the Environment and Nature Conservation (BUND), which is funded by the Federal Ministry for the Environment.

 Verena Graichen, the deputy chairwoman of BUND, explains in a press release: “The diverse habitats of the European wildcat are refuges of biodiversity.
 Where the cat feels at home, other threatened animals such as the Bechstein’s bat, fire salamander, and middle spotted woodpecker also thrive.
 Together with local partners, we are therefore enhancing forests, forest edges, clearings, and meadows at the forest.”